Overseas travel safety guidance

 Take time to learn about your destination.
 Try to understand the culture and expected behaviours and any rules that might be unusual.
 Understanding and following dress and behaviour codes can help you avoid causing offence or drawing unnecessary or unwanted attention.

-Research the area you are going to; check the FCO website for the latest travel advice.
 You could also subscribe to the FCO’s information service to receive “live” travel updates both before and during your trip.
 It would also be helpful to identify the closest British Embassy or Consulate should you require assistance whilst overseas.

-Remember if you are traveling to a location where the FCO recommend against travel then this must be authorised by the University Secretary’s Office.
+Remember if you are travelling to a location where the FCO recommend against travel then this must be authorised by the University Secretary’s Office.
 You should also contact the University’s Insurance Manager to ensure any required cover is in place.

 If you have contacts in the country or region that you will be travelling to then ask for travel advice; they may be able to tell you information about local climate and conditions as well as any customs and other cultural expectations that you might need to take into account.
 This is particularly helpful if you are travelling to destinations where there is a history of unrest or natural disasters or extreme climate, or where FCO travel advice is generally to not travel unless necessary.